Gouransh-1928/agentic-AI-reports-/README.md

 For this specific problem, a standard synchronous implementation is more efficient because linked-list traversal is CPU-bound and inherently sequential.
 The asyncio version is provided for educational purposes to demonstrate asynchronous programming concepts.

+_**(D7)problem 8 -Letter Combinations of a Phone Number**_
+Given a string containing digits from 2-9 inclusive, return all possible letter combinations that the number could represent.

+The mapping of digits to letters is the same as on a traditional telephone keypad:

+Digit	Letters
+2	abc
+3	def
+4	ghi
+5	jkl
+6	mno
+7	pqrs
+8	tuv
+9	wxyz

+Return the answer in any order.

+**Approach**
+This solution uses the Backtracking Algorithm to generate all possible combinations.

+Steps
+1.Create a dictionary that maps each digit to its corresponding letters.
+2.Start from the first digit.
+3.Choose one letter from the current digit.
+4.Recursively move to the next digit.
+5.When a complete combination is formed, add it to the result list.
+6.Continue exploring all possible letter combinations.

+The implementation also includes try-except handling to detect invalid digits that are not present in the phone keypad mapping.